 Supervised Machine Learning: Regression & Classification

-Solution: In supervised learning, the machine is trained on a labelled training set \(\{(\textbf x_1,y_1),…,(\textbf x_N,y_N)\}\) consisting of feature vectors \(\textbf x_i\) with their target values \(y_i\).
-The goal is then to fit a function \(\hat y(\textbf x)\) (historically called a hypothesis, also called a model) to this data in order to predict/estimate the target value of arbitrary feature vectors \(\textbf x\) beyond the training set.
+Solution: In supervised learning, the machine is fed a training set \(\{(\textbf x_1,y_1),…,(\textbf x_N,y_N)\}\) where each \(2\)-tuple \((\textbf x_i,y_i)\) is called a training example, \(\textbf x_i\) is called a feature vector and \(y_i\) is called its target label.
+The goal is to fit a function \(\hat y(\textbf x)\) (historically called a hypothesis, nowadays called a model) to this data in order to predict/estimate the target value \(y\) of an arbitrary feature vector \(\textbf x\) not in its training set.

-In unsupervised learning, the machine is simply given a bunch of data \(\textbf x_1,…,\textbf x_N\) and asked to find patterns/structure within the data.
+In unsupervised learning, the machine is simply given a bunch of feature vectors \(\textbf x_1,…,\textbf x_N\) without being labelled by any target values, and asked to find patterns/structure within the data.
 Thus, supervision and training are synonymous.

 Problem: What are the \(2\) most common types of supervised learning?